 Like with implicit grant, because the authorization code grant originates from a public client (see OAuth2 client types), not even on the back channel does the client authenticate with the authorization server.
 Any client in possession of the code can exchange it for tokens.
 Client authentication would involve submitting with the code and client ID a client secret, shared between the client and authorization server.
 But since anyone would be able to discover the secret of a public client, and the secret isn't easily changed after deployment, public client authentication is pointless.
 Only a confidential client, code running on a server, authenticates using a secret.

 To convince ourselves that iOS is using the authorization code grant type, we can turn on diagnostics logging.
 Log entries show scheme, authorization code, and its exchange for tokens.
 Otherwise, we'd only know that implicit grant type wasn't used because the iOS app registration has oauth2AllowImplicitFlow turned off.

 Besides Web API being an AAD secured endpoint, and hence the receiver of access tokens, for reasons listed below, Web API itself makes REST calls to MS Graph, another AAD secured endpoint:

 To lookup security group memberships of authenticated users making Web API calls.
 When Angular requests an ID token and access token using the implicit grant type and the user is a member of more than (currently) five security groups, AAD by design substitutes the groups claim for a hasgroups claim with a value of true.
-It's up to Web API to inspect the hasgroups claim and if true, retrieve the user's groups from MS Graph.
+It's up to Web API to inspect the hasgroups claim of the received token and if true, retrieve the user's groups from MS Graph.
 (Requires delegated or application permissions.)